 But if you’re a professional architect or engineer and will be viewing models that have file sizes as much as 1GB, the best laptops for Revit are those that have 32 GB RAM.

 Aside from good RAM, you will also need a good CPU when deciding to buy the best laptop for Revit.
 It is the laptop’s component that determines how fast and how well the computer will run a program.
 For Autodesk Revit, what’s important is a processor that is fast.

 It doesn’t usually require a CPU that has a lot of cores since the program will mostly use and maximize one of the cores that the processor will have.
 An exception to this is when you’re going to perform tasks such as rendering, printing, joining walls, loading files and elements, and ray tracing to name a few.
 Other than that, what’s important is how fast the core is.

 For this, we recommend a laptop that has at least an Intel Core i5 processor or an AMD Ryzen 5 processor.
 These are already fast and powerful chips and won’t have issues running the program.
 You can also opt for the more powerful Intel i7 or Ryzen 7 processor if you need a faster CPU.

-The laptop’s storage space or hard drive is another important criteria you need to look at when deciding the best laptops available for Revit.
+The laptop’s storage space or hard drive is another important criterion you need to look at when deciding the best laptops available for Revit.
 This can be another source of slowdown, especially when you’re loading or saving large files.
-The recommended drive to get is Solid State Drive (SSD) since they can write faster, thus improving the performance of loading and saving files.
+The recommended drive to get is a Solid State Drive (SSD) since it can write faster, thus improving the performance of loading and saving files.

 In terms of size, we recommend at least 512GB of storage space since you will likely deal with a lot of files when using Revit.
 If the files you will be saving are large ones, you can opt for the 1TB hard drives to have more storage space.
 You can also choose laptops with dual hard drives that feature both SSD and Hard Disk Drive (HDD) storage.